Even though dogs are social animals, many have to spend hours alone at home.

-Hence, when a dog demonstrates these signs along with showing anxiety and drooling when the owners prepare to leave the house, it is an indication that the canine has separation anxiety.
+Hence, when a dog demonstrates these signs and shows anxiety and drooling when the owners prepare to leave the house, it indicates that the canine has separation anxiety.

 What is Separation Anxiety?

-Separation distress or anxiety is a frequently reported behavioral response in dogs that are unable to cope with being alone at home.
+Separation distress or anxiety is a frequently reported behavioral response in dogs that cannot cope with being alone at home.

 This reaction is triggered when dogs become irritated because of being separated from their owners.

-Separation anxiety often leads to escape attempts which can result in household destruction or self-injury, especially around exit points such as doors and windows.
+Separation anxiety often leads to escape attempts resulting in household destruction or self-injury, especially around exit points such as doors and windows.

 Other signs such as excessive barking could also lead to neighbors threatening with legal consequences.

-As it can become a welfare concern, extreme forms of separation anxiety can also lead to dog relinquishment.
+As it can become a welfare concern, extreme separation anxiety can also lead to dog relinquishment.

-If you do decide to opt for this route and invest in a dog trainer, then you need to ensure you’re choosing one that is going to benefit the owner and the pet.
+If you decide to opt for this route and invest in a dog trainer, you need to ensure you’re choosing one that will benefit the owner and the pet.

 Common Signs of Separation Anxiety